trotttrotttrott/trotttrotttrott.github.com/markdown/posts/2018/07/28/travel-iceland.md

 The property is basically town-size, but we haven't seen anyone.
 Just horses.

 We left Akureyri somewhat hastily assuming we'd be able to get supplies along the way.
 But options were much more sparse than anticipated.
 We did pick up a 10 pack of beer and some bananas on the way out of town.
 We didn't think this would be all we'd end up with for the night.
 After four hours of driving, we arrived to our secluded destination.
 We ran out of beer fast.
 It's been 10ºC, windy, and rainy.
 We went for a walk, and then decided we'd drive 20km to a bar that shows up on Google Maps.
 We had been considering this for a while but I think finally got loose and hungry enough to go seek it out.
 Through the night sunlight we drove and finally arrived at Hverinn.
 It was magnificent.
 It's a campsite with a great restaurant.
-We split a burger and got a few more beers and watched part of "Truman Show" with no audio, just subtitles.
+We split a burger and got a few more beers and watched part of "Truman Show" with no audio.

 ![oddssta](/images/posts/20180728/oddssta.jpg)
 ![oddssta-tractors](/images/posts/20180728/oddssta-tractors.jpg)